 Most of the property north of the mainline of the C.P.R. was owned by the Townsite Trustees.
 There had been no development in that district; it was still the bare prairie.
 My husband thought the property had potential value, and with two other young men secured an option on quite a large acreage.
-Before the option expired they were able to dispose of about one-third of the land at a figure that gave them clear title to the balance and some cash in addition.
+Before the option expired they were able to dispose of about one-third of the land at a figure that gave them clear title to the balance and some cash besides.
 The property cost them about two dollars and fifty cents per lot and within two years some of the lots were selling at five hundred dollars each.

 Just before the commencement of the "Boom", an American named Kline, had purchased a section and a half of good land on the low elevation immediately south of Regina and developed it as a wheat farm.
 In 1905 Zack, who at that stage of the proceedings had formed a partnership with a middle-aged gentleman named Grey, cast covetous eyes upon this property.
 It was contiguous to the town, and he thought it the most suitable site for the Legislative Buildings then in contemplation.

 For domestic reasons Mr Kline desired to return to the States, and my husband and his partner made him an offer for the property on extended terms which was accepted.
 The price paid for his farm of nine hundred and sixty acres was in the neighbourhood of twenty thousand dollars, and a gale of laughter went up from the "knowing ones".